-Entries for 2018 will open at 10am on Saturday 23rd September 2017.
-There will be 250 places for the event on open registration and places are available on a first come, first served basis.
+Entries for 2019 will open at 10am on Saturday 29th September 2018.
+There will be 370 places for the event on open registration and places are available on a first come, first served basis.
 Entrants must meet the minimum qualification standard below in order to apply.
-Qualifiers will be checked 4 weeks from race day - if you have not updated your registration with a valid qualifier by that point or have not met the criteria, you will be contacted and potentially removed from the start list.
+Qualifiers will be checked up to 4 weeks from race day - if you have not updated your registration with a valid qualifier by that point or have not met the criteria, you will be contacted and potentially removed from the start list.

 Runners must finish within the 30 hour time limit.
 There are additional cut offs at every checkpoint on route and these are listed within the aid station table.